robertmand/FAIR-DaSH/_episodes/ep3.md

 * R1.2.
 (Meta)data are associated with detailed provenance
 * R1.3.
 (Meta)data meet domain-relevant community standards

-These FAIR principles allow you and others to reuse raw data deposited in public database and do different types of secondary analysis.

 For instance, in this dataset, Metadata can be downloaded from the MAGETAB link.
 Data can be downloaded from the ENA **(I3)**.
 The data and metadata are accurately described **(R)**.
 There is accession number at the top of the page that any person can use to easily retrieve the data **(A1)**
 ![](../fig/rrnaseq.png)

 Even when raw data is not available, these data nonetheless adhere to FAIR principles, specifically **A2** metadata is accessible, even when the data is no longer available.

 > ## Exercise:
 > Identify how this GEO dataset aligned with FAIR principles?
 [GSE207314](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207314)